Best place to find information and services that your council provides...

 A fund of £65,000 of business support for community and social businesses to help them cope with the impact of COVID-19 has been launched by Liverpool City Region Combined Authority.
-More information will be available shortly on how to apply.

 In these difficult times, businesses are finding new ways to support residents through no-contact deliveries, online sessions and much more to help people stay safe and stay at home.

 We're maintaining a list of the businesses who are offering these options.
 If you know of a business not on the list, please email email@example.com.

 Many local food and drink businesses are now offering delivery services where they haven’t before.